16jalayt/Compilers-Class/README.md

 Generator then uses the symbol table returned by TypeChecker and the AST returned by Parser to generate code in TM from a klein file.

-To build: The repo comes with an intellij project.
-Launching the project is the fastest way to get started.
+To build:
-Alternatively, you can cd into the src/src folder and compile with javac Main.java Scanner.java Token.java... and so on for all of the source files in the directory.
-To launch, you call java Main test.kln where test is the klein program with path.
+run ./build

-Current Problems: Most of typeCheckers issues have been fixed, although there are still some minor bugs that
+Known bugs:
-                  cause larger klein files to be seen as semantically incorrect when they are not.
+Most of typeCheckers issues have been fixed, although there are still some minor bugs that cause larger klein files to be seen as semantically incorrect when they are not.
 I think I know where exactly this issue is though, should have that fixed by the final project due date.